-Proanthocyanidins and anthocyanidins are chemical compounds that give many plants, especially fruit or flowers, their red, blue, or purple colors.
-Even before anthocyanins were recognized as anti-cancer and health-promoting agents, they were studied extensively for their importance as plant pigments.
-While anthocyanins are responsible for the reds, blues, and purples, the closely related flavonols and flavones (other cancer-preventing pigments) are responsible for the yellow and ivory colors seen in many flowers.
+Proanthocyanidins and anthocyanidins are chemical compounds.
+They give many plants, especially fruit or flowers, their red, blue, or purple colors.
+These are considered cancer-preventing pigments.
+They were first studied for their importance as plant pigments.
+Anthocyanins are responsible for the reds, blues, and purples.
+The closely related flavonols and flavones are responsible for the yellow and ivory colors in many flowers.

-Anthocyanidins belong to a group of compounds called polyphenols, which in turn belong to a subclass called flavonoids.
+Anthocyanidins belong to a group of compounds called polyphenols.
+These belong to a subclass called flavonoids.

-Food sources of anthocyanidins include red and black grapes (grape skin contains polyphenols [anthocyanins and leucoanthocyanins], while grape seeds contain proanthocyanidins), red wine, bilberries, cranberries, strawberries, blueberries, red cabbage, and apple peel.
-Sources of proanthocyanidins are pine bark, grape seeds, leaves of the bilberry bush, birch, and ginkgo biloba.
+Food sources of anthocyanidins include red and black grapes.
+Grape skin contains polyphenols, including anthocyanins and leucoanthocyanins.
+Grape seeds contain proanthocyanidins.
+Other food sources include red wine, bilberries, cranberries, strawberries, blueberries, red cabbage, and apple peel.
+Sources of proanthocyanidins include pine bark, grape seeds, leaves of the bilberry bush, birch, and ginkgo biloba.

-Although significant research is being done to determine the health benefits of anthocyanins, anthocyanidins, and proanthocyanidins, concrete proof is not yet available for some aspects of their reported health-giving benefits.
-However, it is known that a diet rich in vegetables and fruit reduces the risk for many types of cancer and other age-related problems.
+Research is being done to look at the health benefits of these compounds.
+It’s known that a diet rich in vegetables and fruits reduces the risk for many types of cancer.
+It also lowers the risk of other age-related problems.

-Anthocyanidins and proanthocyanidins are believed to possibly protect the heart and cardiovascular system, function as antioxidants, inhibit the formation of nitrosamines, and protect healthy cells from their mutagenic effects, work with vitamin C to block nitrosamines from forming, decrease risk for developing breast cancer, and reduce risk of blood clot formation (which may be an important factor in reducing risk for heart attack).
+Anthocyanidins and proanthocyanidins may protect the heart and cardiovascular system.
+They may work as antioxidants and block nitrosamines from forming.
+They may also protect healthy cells from their mutagenic effects.
+They also work with vitamin C to decrease risk of breast cancer.
+They also reduce risk of blood clot formation.
+This may lower the risk of a heart attack.

-There are no known side effects or significant food or drug interactions associated with proanthocyanidins.
+There are no known side effects linked with proanthocyanidins.
+There are also no known food or drug interactions.